ElTopo/pi-gen-lxlnewpi/lxlnewpi-dfs/readme.lxlnewpi.txt

    then copy it to /etc/NetworkManager/system-connections/
 	sudo cp static-eth0.nmconnection /etc/NetworkManager/system-connections/

-3. change hostname:
-   edit /etc/hostname and /etc/hosts

-4. as user 'root' , do 'crontab -e', add the following lines:
+3. as user 'root' , do 'crontab -e', add the following lines:
 		# lxl
 		MAILTO=""

-		0 * * * * root /usr/local/sbin/lxl-chkbpro.sh
+		0 * * * * /usr/local/sbin/lxl-chkbpro.sh

-5. as user 'lxl', do 'crontab -e', add the following lines:
+4. as user 'lxl', do 'crontab -e', add the following lines:
 		# lxl
 		MAILTO=""